DaveO-Home/embedded-acceptance-tests/public/README.md

 [Top](#embedded-acceptance-testing-with-karma-and-jasmine)

-1\. ***Development Server Window*** -
+1. ***Development Server Window*** -

    ***Important:*** Upgraded Karma from 4.4.1 to 5.1.0 - StealJs may open too many files so downgrade Karma to 4.4.1 or change your `ulimit`.

    * `cd public/stealjs/build`
    * `gulp server`

-2\. ***Live-Reload(HMR) Window*** -
+2. ***Live-Reload(HMR) Window*** -

    * `cd public/stealjs/build`
    * `gulp hmr`

    At this point you can start a browser and enter `localhost:3080/stealjs/appl/testapp_dev.html`(please note that dist_test is not in the URL).
 Any changes to the source code(*.js files) should be reflected in the browser auto reload.
 The `gulp hmr` by default builds a vendor bundle for faster reload.
 When you are not modifying the node_modules directory, subsequent executions of `gulp hmr` do not need the vendor bundle build.
 You can disable by setting an environment variable, `export USE_VENDOR_BUILD=false`.

    Stealjs does not require a dist_test build.
 It runs development directly from the source(nice!).
 However, when starting `hmr` a vendor bundle is produced at public/dev-bundle.js for `hmr` performance.
 The bundle is accessed from the `testapp_dev.html` page, via a `deps-bundle` attribute.

-   Finally, because there are five bundlers using the package.json file, a main is not specified.
+   Finally, because there are multiple bundlers using the package.json file, a main is not specified.
 Stealjs `hmr` dependency bundler needs to know the application entry point.
 Since main is not available it looks for `index.js` in the root directory.
 So a soft link was made to `index.js`.
 If not included in the git clone or zip download, you must execute the link, e.g.

    * `cd application-tests/public`
    * `ln -s stealjs/appl/js/index.js index.js`

-3\. ***Test Driven Development(tdd) Window*** -
+3. ***Test Driven Development(tdd) Window*** -

    * `cd public/steal/build`
    * `gulp tdd`

    Tests will rerun as source code(*.js) is changed.
 Note, tests can be added or removed as code is developed.
 Both Chrome and Firefox are the default browsers.
 This can be overridden with an environment variable, `export USE_BROWSERS=Opera`.